-Faith ($\bar{\imath}m\bar{a}n$) and knowledge are two distinct categories.
-The former pertains to practical reason (al-'aql al- $nadhar\bar{\imath}$) and the latter to theoretical reason (al-'aql al- $nadhar\bar{\imath}$).
-Practical reason (al-'aql al-' $amal\bar{\imath}$) is the human being's decision-making dimension the object of which is his actions, such as sincerity, devotion, love, and so forth.
-Theoretical reason, with its various features of sensation (al- $ehs\bar{a}s$), imagination (al-takhayul), estimation (al-wahm), and ratiocination (al-ta'aqul), is concerned with comprehension.
+Faith $(\bar{\imath}m\bar{a}n)$ and knowledge are two distinct categories.
+The former pertains to practical reason (al-'aql al-nadhar $\bar{\imath}$) and the latter to theoretical reason (al-'aql al-nadhar $\bar{\imath}$).

+Practical reason (al-'aql al-'amalī) is the human being's decision-making dimension the object of which is his actions, such as sincerity, devotion, love, and so forth.
+Theoretical reason, with its various features of sensation (al-ehsās), imagination (al-takhayul), estimation (al-wahm), and ratiocination (al-ta'aqul), is concerned with comprehension.
 Practical wisdom (al-hikma al-'amaliyya) is the inquiry of things that owe their existence to the human being's will.
 Conversely, theoretical wisdom (al-hikma al-nadhariyya) studies things that exist regardless of man's conduct.
 It is worth mentioning that the scope of theoretical reason's inquiry is not restricted to the objects of theoretical wisdom, and as mentioned by al-Fārābī, practical wisdom is also its object of cognition.

 Faith is a relation between a person and the object of his knowledge, which comes into being through an act of decision-making and thus, pertains to the practical reason (al-'aql al-'amalī).
-One has to be reminded that this relationship between soul and the object of its knowledge should not be confused with the judgmental relationship (al-nisba al-hukmiyya)1 of propositions that are expressed by copulas.
+One has to be reminded that this relationship between soul and the object of its knowledge should not be confused with the judgmental relationship (al-nisba al-hukmiyya)^[15] of propositions that are expressed by copulas.
 That is, if an epistemic unit is a proposition that comprises a subject and predicate and a judgmental relationship, the judgmental relationship pertains to the theoretical reason (al-aql al-nadharī) and the human will is not applicable to it.

-Although in superior levels of existence-that is, in the levels where knowledge and power have external identity-practical and theoretical reasons are one as well, theoretical and practical reasons are different and separate from one another in the inferior levels of existence.
+Although in superior levels of existence - that is, in the levels where knowledge and power have external identity - practical and theoretical reasons are one as well, theoretical and practical reasons are different and separate from one another in the inferior levels of existence.
 By rational differentiation between faith and knowledge in these levels, there are four conceivable situations:

 - 1. Knowledge with respect to a certain reality along with faith in it, as in the case of a learned faithful. - 2.
-Knowledge with respect to a certain reality without having faith in it, as in the case of a learned infidel.
+Knowledge with respect to a certain reality without having faith in it, as in the case of a learned infidel. - 3.
+Faith in something that it is not known and a false concept or proposition is held about it, as in the case of an unreasoning pious because he has faith in something that he does not positively know and merely has a conjecture about it.